adompeldorius/selfdestruct-analysis/verkle_trie_with_selfdestruct_eip.md

 * **Uniformity**: the state is uniformly spread out throughout the tree; even if a single contract has many millions of storage slots, the contract's storage slots are not concentrated in one place.
 This is useful for state syncing algorithms.
 Additionally, it helps reduce the effectiveness of unbalanced tree filling attacks.
 * **Extensibility**: account headers and code being in the same structure as storage makes it easier to extend the features of both, and even add new structures if later desired.

 The single-layer tree design _does_ have a major weakness: the inability to deal with entire storage trees as a single object.
-This is why this EIP includes removing most of the functionality of `SELFDESTRUCT`.
-If absolutely desired, `SELFDESTRUCT`'s functionality could be kept by adding and incrementing an `account_state_offset` parameter that increments every time an account self-destructs, but this would increase complexity.
+This is why `SELFDESTRUCT` under this EIP does not destroy state or code from the state tree, but instead adds and increments an `incarnation_number` parameter that increments every time an account self-destructs.

 ### Gas reform